epfl-ada/ada-2024-project-outlier-1/README.md

 Gabrielle Blouvac (AKA: Our Official Graphic Designer): part 2, created images for the datastory

-Anasse El Boudiri (AKA: The Pie-Chart Hater): part 3, bonus: convinced the team to choose this Dataset <3
+Anasse El Boudiri (AKA: The Pie-Chart and Iframe Hater): part 3, bonus: convinced the team to choose this Dataset <3

 Julia Guignon (AKA: The Plotly Toxic Lover): part 1, layout of the website